Vietnam National Academy of Music: Academic activity

 It offers eleven-year Secondary Certificate programmes and four-year Bachelor of Music programmes, plus two-year Master of Music programmes and Doctoral research.
 The Conservatory currently has over 1,000 students at various levels.
 The majority of its 200-plus teaching staff (which include 17 Nghệ sĩ Ưu tú or Excellent Artists) are graduates of overseas conservatories in the former Soviet Union, Western Europe, North America and Japan.
 To date the institution has trained over 7,500 students, including overseas students from Russia, France, Japan, Germany, China, the United States, Cambodia and Laos.

 The Academy also functions as an important music performance centre, staging numerous concerts throughout the year in the Hanoi Conservatory of Music Concert Hall.
 It also participates in many exchange programmes with overseas conservatories, sending its musical ensembles abroad to perform and teach and in turn hosting performance and teaching visits by many internationally acclaimed orchestras and soloists.

-The Vietnam National Academy of Music now has over 1500 students according to Rector Ngo Van Thanh who has recently replaced Dr Tran Thu Ha as the head of this fine musical university.
+The Vietnam National Academy of Music now has over 1500 students.

+Affiliated institutions

+Vietnamese Traditional Orchestra

+The Vietnamese Traditional Orchestra played its inaugural concert on 28 May 2009 at Hanoi Opera House.
+As the name suggests, they specialise in traditional Vietnamese musical instruments.
+The orchestra has performed at important national events, notably as part of the celebration of the Millennial Anniversary of Hanoi in 2010 and at the 132nd Inter-Parliamentary Union assembly hosted in Hanoi in 2015.

 Hanoi Philharmonic Orchestra

-In addition to teaching, the Conservatory is the source of the Hanoi Philharmonic Orchestra, made up of faculty, talented students and other professional musicians.
+In addition to teaching, the Conservatory is home to Hanoi Philharmonic Orchestra, made up of faculty, talented students and other professional musicians.
 The group regularly performs at the Nhà Hát Lớn (Hanoi Opera House).
-Many of its members go on to play for the VNSO.
+Many of its members go on to play for Vietnam National Symphony Orchestra.

+Vietnamese Institute for Musicology

+Founded in 1950, the institute specialises in archiving and researching traditional Vietnamese music.
+The institute was initially established as Division of Musicology, under the Department of Literature and Arts, which is part of the Ministry of Education.
+The organisation was then moved over to the Ministry of Culture and its various iterations.
+In 2008, the Institute of Musicology became part of Vietnam National Academy of Music.